I strongly believe that those in charge of infection control must have proper education and credentials, not just be trained on the job.

 Build your infection control expertise and elevate your career!

 The OSAP-DANB Certified in Dental Infection Prevention and Control™ (CDIPC™) is a professional certification that is intended for clinicians, educators, consultants, risk managers and others in dentistry who implement dental infection control protocols in dental settings, or their supervisors.
-The CDIPC exam will be available in late 2020.
+The CDIPC certification exam will be available in late 2020.

 Why is professional certification in dentistry important?